This tasty Spinach Lasagna is an easy recipe and jam-packed with spinach & three kinds of cheese!

 - Meanwhile, heat olive oil over medium heat in a large skillet.
 Add onion and garlic and cook until tender, about 5 minutes.
 Add pasta sauce and Italian seasoning.
 Simmer 5 minutes more or until slightly thickened.

 - While sauce is simmering, squeeze spinach to remove moisture.
-Combine with ricotta cheese, 2 ½ cups mozzarella cheese, ¼ cup parmesan cheese, egg, and fresh parsley.
+Combine with ricotta cheese, 2 ½ cups mozzarella cheese, ¼ cup parmesan cheese, egg, salt, and fresh parsley.
 Mix well.

 - Place 1 cup of sauce in the bottom of the prepared pan.